Doughfeet/MyPersonalWebpage/Welcome.md

     Welcome!

     Have made webpages on my computer, but never posted it on github.
-    So this project will a practice using github, while I make my new homepage.
+    So this project will be a practice using github, while I make my new homepage.

 ## Programming languanges